-Over the past four years I have undertaken work exploring the practices of Psychiatric Mother-Baby Units.
+Over the past five years I have undertaken work exploring the practices of Psychiatric Mother-Baby Units.
 This project, called Examining the design and therapeutic milieu of a purpose built mental health unit, has been undertaken with Kathleen Connellan, Clemence Due, and Clare Bartholomaeus.
 This project sought to explore the functions of a Psychiatric Mother-Baby Unit, with particular attention to the use of design and space.
-The project used ethnographic observation and interviews with staff members and architects of the purpose built unit.
+The project used ethnographic observation and interviews with mothers, staff members, and architects of the purpose built unit.
+We are currently writing a book from the project called Home and away: Mothers and babies in institutional spaces (Lexington Books).

 A list of my research publications to date can be found further down the page, and are drawn on in the applications of research findings sections below.